Ontario PC party apologizes for fundraising letters made to look like invoices

 WATCH | 'It pisses me off,' says woman who got PC party 'invoice' letter:

-‘It pisses me off,’ woman says of Ontario PC fundraising letters labelled 'invoice'An Ontario woman says she was incensed after receiving a fundraising letter from the Progressive Conservative Party of Ontario that looks like an invoice.
+âIt pisses me off,â woman says of Ontario PC fundraising letters labelled 'invoice'An Ontario woman says she was incensed after receiving a fundraising letter from the Progressive Conservative Party of Ontario that looks like an invoice.
 CBC News has contacted the party but has not received a response at this time.
-1:32
+1:32Members of the public and all three Ontario opposition parties warned that the letters could easily mislead vulnerable people into thinking they owed the governing party money.

 The PC party, which did not comment on the matter Wednesday, vowed in a statement this morning that something like this "will not happen again."